-The present procedures set out the rules validated by the board of the managers of the AIFM (the "Board") aiming at the identification of conflicts of interest and the implementation of adequate controls in order to reasonably prevent and detect such conflicts.
+The present procedures set out the rules validated by the conducting officers of the AIFM (the "Conducting Officers") and approved by the board of the managers of the AIFM (the "Board") aiming at the identification of conflicts of interest and the implementation of adequate controls in order to reasonably prevent and detect such conflicts.

-As the AIFM is a member of ECE, this policy shall also take into account any circumstances of which the AIFM is or should be aware and which may give rise to a conflict of interest resulting from the structure and business activities of other members of the ECE group (the "ECE Group").
+As the AIFM is a member of ECE Group, this policy shall also take into account any circumstances of which the AIFM is or should be aware and which may give rise to a conflict of interest resulting from the structure and business activities of other members of the ECE group ("ECE Group").